-Outcomes Implications Doncaster Working: Our vision is for more people to be able to pursue their ambitions through work that gives them and Doncaster a brighter and prosperous future; Better access to good fulfilling work Doncaster businesses are supported to flourish Health is a resource for life, and economic productivity.
-Healthy people contribute to the economy, and health protection functions aims to protect the health of the population, including those who are current and potential workforce.
-Inward Investment Doncaster Living: Our vision is for Doncaster's people to live in a borough that is vibrant and full Long-term exposure to air pollution can cause chronic conditions such as
+Outcomes Implications Doncaster Work more peopursue the work that Doncaste prosperou Better acc work Doncaste king: Our vision is for ple to be able to eir ambitions through gives them and ra brighter and is future; cess to good fulfilling r businesses are I to flourish Health is a resource for life, and economic productivity.
+Healthy people contribute to the economy, and health protection functions aims to protect the health of the population, including those who are current and potential workforce. • Inward In vestment Doncaste ng: Our vision is for a read full read a rea Long-term exposure to air pollution can cause chronic conditions such as

-Outcomes Implications of opportunity, where people enjoy spending time; The town centres are the beating heart of Doncaster More people can live in a good quality, affordable home Healthy and Vibrant Communities through Physical Activity and Sport Everyone takes responsibility for keeping Doncaster Clean Building on our cultural, artistic and sporting heritage cardiovascular and respiratory diseases as well as lung cancer, leading to reduced life expectancy.
+Outo comes Implications • of opportunity, where people enjoy spending time; The town centres are the beating heart of Doncaster More people can live in a good quality, affordable home Healthy and Vibrant Communities through Physical Activity and Sport Everyone takes responsibility for keeping Doncaster Clean Building on our cultural, artistic and sporting heritage cardiovascular and respiratory diseases as well as lung cancer, leading to reduced life expectancy.
 By providing good quality infrastructure and encouraging more people to walk or cycle, we will create an environment for our residents, which will enable them to become healthier and fitter.
 This infrastructure is especially important during the COVID-19 pandemic when people are asked to avoid using public transport.
-Doncaster Learning: Our vision is for learning that prepares all children, young people and adults for a life that is fulfilling; Every child has life-changing learning experiences within and beyond school Many more great teachers work in Doncaster Schools that are good or better Learning in Doncaster prepares young people for the world of work Good health contributes to better children's education and learning.
+Done caster Learning: Our vision is for learning that prepares all children, young people and adults for a life that is fulfilling; Every child has life-changing learning experiences within and beyond school Many more great teachers work in Doncaster Schools that are good or better Learning in Doncaster prepares young people for the world of work Good health contributes to better children's education and learning.
 The actions set out in this report help to protect and promote the health of children in Doncaster, thus enabling them to learn and thrive.
 The disruptions that COVID-19 has caused to educational opportunities of our children has been significant.
 Effects to mitigate this impact will improve the educational attainment of our school children.
 It will be useful to continue monitoring the outcomes of affected students.
 This includes educational impact as well as mental and physical health effects of social isolation from peers, support normally received from staff, nutritional supplementation through free school meals, and so on.
-Doncaster Caring: Our vision is for a borough that cares together for its most vulnerable residents; Health protection effects how we keep our population safe from certain diseases, which are preventable by vaccination
+Done caster Caring: Our vision is for a borough that cares together for its most vulnerable residents; Health protection effects how we keep our population safe from certain diseases, which are preventable by vaccination